MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/high-quality-message-extension.md

 An Adaptive Card for a message extension plugin must work well and look rich and meet the following requirements:

-* Adaptive Card previews and content must be part of a single response.
+* Adaptive Card previews and content must be part of a single response. [*Mandatory*]
 * Apart from the app logo title, thumbnail, and title of the information, the information in Adaptive Card must represent the most often searched attributes.
-For example, data modified, author, status, and flags.
+For example, data modified, author, status, and flags. [*Mandatory*]
-* Adaptive Card must look good in Win32, Web, and Mobile (iOS and Android).
+* Adaptive Card must look good in Win32, Web, and Mobile (iOS and Android). [*Mandatory*]
 * Adaptive Card must have at least one action button and maximum four actions.
-The following are the recommended actions types:
+The following are the recommended actions types: [*Mandatory*]

   > [!NOTE]
   > Action types `imBack`, `messageBack` aren't supported in a data object.